 As the opening verses above show, when Jacob and Esau meet again (Genesis 33:1-2), Esau forgives Jacob (Genesis 33:3-4).
 Esau is not typically depicted as an honorable character in the Bible.
 His descendants would be enemies of Jacob’s descendants for years to come.
 But in this instance, Esau demonstrates the forgiveness we should strive to practice towards those who hurt us.

 May it not take me 20 years to let go of the pain others have caused me.
-Like Jacob, I have caused pain to others and I need to be forgiven and have been blessed to experience God’s forgiveness of me.
-I refuse to “comfort” myself by thoughts of revenge against those who have hurt me.
+Like Jacob, I have caused pain to others.
+I need to be forgiven.
+I have been blessed to experience God’s forgiveness of me.
+Today, I refuse to “comfort” myself by thoughts of revenge against those who have hurt me.
 Instead, I strive to “comfort” myself by letting go of the pain others have caused me by practicing forgiveness.

 “And be kind to one another, tenderhearted, forgiving one another, just as God in Christ forgave you” (Ephesians 4:32).